marymafa/marymafa.github.io/_posts/2018-02-14-Simon-game.md

 ### Simon game

-this is the most challenging  game, and i love the fact that i'm learning and i can alo see where the problem.
+This is the most challenging game, and I love the fact that I'm learning and I can also see where the problem.

 ### User Stories: